We understand that a green kitchen sounds strange, but the hue may be quite cool.

 The vegetal cabinet hue creates an inviting atmosphere in the kitchen.

-It’s a cool and refreshing color for kitchens in warm areas, but it has enough warmth to function nicely in colder climates as well.
+It’s a cool and refreshing color for kitchens in warm areas, but it also has enough warmth to function nicely in colder climates.

 It contributes to the cozy and welcoming feel of the kitchen.

 Light sages, the quietest of them all, are among favorites to individuals looking for a delicate shade of green.

 It has a little grey in it, which stops it from appearing monotonous.